6 Text Messaging Marketing Strategies for Your Healthcare Small Business

 Right: Hi, James.
 Your appointment is tomorrow, Fri, at 8 am.
 See you then!

-In this case, abbreviating appointment and the day of the week is acceptable, but the other forms of abbreviation are considered unprofessional.
+In this case, abbreviating the appointment and the day of the week is acceptable, but the other forms of abbreviation are considered unprofessional.

 Value